Ax8457/WriteUPs/Xmas_RootMe_2024/SantaMagicSack/README.md

         }
     }
 `````
-Below the algorithm used to "make sure" that the score cant be change, by encrypting it with randow using AES :
+Below the algorithm used to "make sure" that the score cant be change, by computing a random checksum and encrypting it using AES :

 ````javascript
 const gf = Rf(Md),